 Sudden Opportunity Sudden Opportunity grants are about creating flexibility to undertake collective action for solidarity to address specific unanticipated opportunities.
 This could be influencing policy or dealing with a threat of civic space.
 Sudden Opportunity grants are available on a rolling basis from €5000 to €200,000 for a minimum duration of six and a maximum duration of twelve months, both at national and global level.
+Voice is an initiative by the Netherlands Ministry of Foreign Affairs and is executed by a consortium between Oxfam Novib and Hivos.

 RIGHTSHOLDER GROUPS Voice aims to strengthen the capacity of civil society organisations representing the voices of the most marginalised and discriminated groups in the ten Voice focus countries.
 Informed by the national context, Voice works with the following rightsholder groups.

-Women facing exploitation, abuse and/or violence Age discriminated vulnerable groups notably the young and the elderly Indigenous people and ethnic minorities IMPACT THEMES
+People with disabilities Lesbian, Gay, Bisexual Transgender and Intersex (LGBTI) people Women facing exploitation, abuse and/or violence Age discriminated vulnerable groups notably the young and the elderly Indigenous people and ethnic minorities IMPACT THEMES